Career

 First, Assess Your Condition Objectively

 Chronic fatigue, insomnia, appetite changes, exhaustion that doesn't recover on weekends.
-If you're experiencing these symptoms, prioritize your health above all else.
+If you are experiencing these symptoms, prioritize your health above all else.
 Consider seeing a mental health professional, and keep medical leave as an option.
-You can't make good decisions in a broken state.
+You cannot make good decisions in a broken state.

 You don't need to think "I'm too weak to handle this."
 Not adapting to an abnormal environment is a normal response.